 To see more photos, check out my Canon AL-1 gallery.

 I know I’m not grooving on a camera when it’s two months from the day I load film to the day I rewind that roll.
 The AL-1 is competent enough and easy enough to use, but it just sparked no joy in me.
-I liked my other two FD-mount cameras, the AE-1 Program and the T70, better.
+I liked the AE-1 Program and the T70 better.
 Even with my middle-aged eyes, I guess I just don’t need help focusing.
 A split-image viewfinder still does the job just fine for me.